knbknb/javascript-development-environment/README.md

 # JavaScript Development Environment

-This is a generic JavaScript development environment that instructor Corey House built from scratch in [Building a JavaScript Development Environment on Pluralsight](https
+This is a generic JavaScript development environment that instructor Corey House built from scratch in [Building a JavaScript Development Environment on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).

+This uses the Express webserver for rendering content.

+Another, simpler, more lightweight javascript dev environment is the [Webpack Frontend Starterkit](https://github.com/wbkd/webpack-starter)

 ## Get Started